 Buying a newly built home does not eliminate the need for a building inspections Adelaide.
 Whether you’re building yourself, or have bought off the plan, or are buying a recently developed property, having an inspection is still an absolute necessity.

 Many people assume that new homes are in perfect condition, and in theory, they certainly should be.
 But unfortunately, a number of things can be missed along the way, that only a licensed inspector will pick up.
 Perhaps the builders cut corners, or the developers used only cheap materials which won’t last for as long as you might assume.
-Then there are honest mistakes too—perhaps the waterproofing in the bathroom wasn’t perfect, and so it will be prone to leaking.
+Then there are honest mistakes too—the omission of damp proof course, which may course future damp issues.
 The simple reality of the situation is that all homes are subject to defects.
 Only through arranging a thorough building inspection before you buy will you know for sure exactly what you’re buying.

 Some construction methods can cause problems in the future